BDC Hamburger Icon

 9. Practice good vehicle maintenance.

-10. Give staff protective equipment.
+10. Provide staff with protective equipment.

 11. Require employees to dress appropriately for their roles.